DecayingEagle/CardAdventures/CardAdventures/DesignDoc.md

 ## Dungeon generation
 The dungeon will be randomly generated from a seed that can be set by the user although this won't grant achievements nor unlocks.
 The dungeon generation will be inspired by The Binding of Isaac.
+Each room will be a premade room that I or others have created.
 On each floor there will always be a starting room, a boss room, a shop room and a treasure room.
 The rest of the rooms will be normal rooms.

 ## Enemies
 To be decided